Euromoney Learning On-Demand

 - Quality – our clients consistently rate our performance ‘excellent’ or ‘outstanding’.
 Our average overall score awarded to us by our clients is nine out of ten.

-BiographySarah Martin has worked as a trainer for Euromoney Learning Solutions for over ten years and trains in financial and credit analysis, distressed debt and company valuation.
-She has a degree in economics from the London School of Economics and stock exchange qualifications from London and New York.
-Prior to working for ELS, Sarah spent seventeen years working as an investment banker in Europe and the US and was an Executive Director of CSFB and Lehman Brothers.
-She has principally worked in the credit markets and has experience of the US and European high grade and high yield markets, the European new issue markets, the Asian convertible bond markets and of corporate restructurings of distressed credits.
+BiographySarah Martin has worked as a financial trainer for over ten years for many major financial institutions in Europe, Asia, the Middle East and Africa.
+Recent clients include: The EBRD, The EIB, BBVA, Gibbs Business School in Johannesburg, Bahrain Institute of Business Finance, Bank of China, Erste Bank, Raiffeisen Bank, Standard Bank and Mizuho Bank.
+The delegate profile ranges from graduates to board members.
+She trains in financial analysis, basic and advanced credit analysis, LBOs, company valuation, financial modelling and distressed debt.
+The training involves classroom learning and also blended training using videos, webinars and other forms of e-learning.
+Sarah Martin has a degree in economics from the London School of Economics and stock exchange qualifications from London and New York.
+A former Executive Director of CSFB and Lehman Brothers, the trainer has spent seventeen years working as an investment banker in Europe and the US.
+She has principally worked in the credit markets and has experience of the US and European high grade, high yield and mezzanine markets, the European new issue markets, the Asian convertible bond markets and of corporate restructurings of distressed credits.
 She specialised in the telecoms sector and was closely involved in the structuring, raising and/or trading of bank and public debt for telecoms companies in many countries, including Europe, South Africa, Asia and Latin America.
 She also has extensive experience of corporate finance transactions, including mergers, disposals, privatisations, IPOs and capital raisings.
-Until 2003, she was an Executive Director at Lehman Brothers in Fixed Income Research in London, having also worked for CS First Boston and Kleinwort Benson.
+She has also worked as an expertise witness in financial lawsuits.